 I’m speaking in very general terms today and naturally, the actual offense will look much more complex than the one I described.
 However, I wanted to give people an idea of what to expect.
 We got a preview of what we’ll see from a Jim Ferry team last year.
 This year I think we’ll see the feature.

-Topics: Jim Ferry Offense
+Tags: Jim Ferry Offense